AADR Logo

 RESCUE #: 2025-04-12-03

-BIO: Luna came from a breeder in NC when she went down in the back.
-We took her immediately to our specialty vet clinic and they determined that she was not a candidate for surgery.
-So we had to put her through PT to teach her to spine walk (Spinal walking (SW) occurs when a paralyzed dog with no pain sensation or feeling in their legs learns to walk and stand through reflex.)
-Luna is doing very well and is also getting Laser and Acupuncture.
-She will never walk normal but she has learned to walk instead of dragging her back legs.
-She is a very determined little lady and she deserves a home where they appreciate her wiliness to keep working to strengthen those legs.
+BIO: Luna came from a breeder in North Carolina when she went down in the back.
+We took her immediately to our specialty vet clinic, and they determined that she was not a candidate for surgery.
+So, we had to put her through physical therapy to teach her to spine walk.
+Spinal walking (SW) occurs when a paralyzed dog with no pain sensation or feeling in their legs learns to walk and stand through reflex.
+Luna is doing very well and is also getting laser therapy and Acupuncture.
+She will never walk normally, but she has learned to walk instead of dragging her back legs.
+She is a very determined little lady, and she deserves a home where they appreciate her willingness to keep working to strengthen her legs.

-Because of her back issue, please don’t just look at her coloring and want her for that, the adopter will need to have the experience of having a downed dog and knowing how to express a bladder.
-If you do not have this experience then please do not apply.
-If you do have the experience and want more info before applying for her you can email her foster mom aadrpresident@gmail.com and she’ll be happy to answer any questions that you have.
+Please don’t just look at her coloring and want her for that, because of her back issue, the adopter will need to have the experience of having a downed dog and know how to express a bladder.
+If you do not have this experience, then please do not apply.
+If you have the experience and would like more information before applying for her, you can email her foster mom at aadrpresident@gmail.com, and she’ll be happy to answer any questions you have.

 ============== Information for All Dogs/Adopters ==============